-When shopping for headache racks for your pickup truck, you’ll see two materials primarily used across the industry: steel and aluminum.
+When shopping for a back rack for your pickup truck, you’ll see two materials primarily used across the industry: steel and aluminum.
 Both are man-made alloys.
 Some headache rack manufacturers choose steel and others aluminum.
 Both have their pros and cons.
 So, which is better for you and your truck?
 Well, that’ll depend on our priorities but at Spyder Industries we build our racks using high-quality steel that we believe is the best choice for several reasons.

-Here are some things to consider when choosing the best headache rack for your pickup.
+Here are some things to consider when choosing the best truck rack for your needs.

 Strength and Durability

-Purchasing a headache rack is an investment.
-You want to know that it’s going to be strong enough to do its job and how long it’s going to last.
+Purchasing a truck accessories is an investment.
+You want to know products are going to be strong enough to do the job and how long they're going to last.
 While technology now makes it possible to extrude aluminum to make it sturdier than it used to be, steel still comes out the winner for strength and durability.

 One of aluminums’ biggest advantages is that it’s lighter than steel.
 This could make an aluminum rack a little easier to handle while installing it and perhaps offer a tiny, tiny advantage in gas mileage, but that’s about it.

 While aluminum might score a point on weight, we think the advantages of steel still outweigh it.

 As with all purchases, cost is a consideration.
 Generally, you can find a safety rack made from either material at a price that will suit your budget.
 Of course, there’s more that goes into determining price than just the material.
 Steel tends to be less expensive and easier to work with, which keeps costs down.